Toronto Beaches Boardwalk: A Hidden Gem in the City

 There are many places to park in the Beaches neighbourhood, close to the boardwalk.
 There are lots of residential street parking options close to the boardwalk.

-One important parking note: if you are visiting during popular events such as the Jazz Festival or fireworks displays, parking becomes much more challenging!
+Important Parking Tip: If you are visiting during popular events such as the Jazz Festival or fireworks displays, parking becomes very challenging with limited spots.
+Taking the TTC is a much better option during these celebrations.

 Taking Public Transportation to Visit the Boardwalk